Online MBA Program in Public Relations

 Public Relations Specialist

 Public relations specialists9are responsible for helping their clients present a positive image in the media.
-Their jobs typically consist of drafting press releases and web content, as well as managing online presence via social media accounts and blogs.
-They’re required to increase brand awareness for the organizations that they represent and handle poor publicity quickly and efficiently.
+Their jobs typically include drafting press releases and web content and managing online presence via social media accounts and blogs.
+They’re required to increase brand awareness for the organizations they represent and handle poor publicity quickly and efficiently.
 Public relations specialists may work as an independent agent or for a public relations agency.
 Some are also employed by large organizations exclusively.

 Social Media Specialist